loretoparisi/hf-experiments/README.md

 ![hf-experiments-128](https://user-images.githubusercontent.com/163333/117465228-c529e100-af51-11eb-92c4-2dca58b8f0f9.png)

+## On 🔥 🔬 Experiments :new:
+If you are interested in **Text Generation**, we have just added **GPT-J 6B** that has a *PPL of 3.99* and *ACC of 69.7%*.
+We also provide **GPT-Neo* 1.3B, 2.7B as well as smaller 350M and 125M parameters.
+Check here for [evaluations](https://huggingface.co/EleutherAI/gpt-j-6B#evaluation-results).

 ## 🤗 Huggingface 🔬 Experiments
 The following experiments available through HF [models](https://huggingface.co/models) are supported:

+- GPT-J 6B: GPT-J 6B is a transformer model trained using Ben Wang's Mesh Transformer JAX. :new: :fire:
 - HuBERT: Self-supervised representation learning for speech recognition, generation, and compression :new:
 - zeroshot - NLI-based Zero Shot Text Classification (ZSL) :new:
 - nrot - Numerical reasoning over text (NRoT) pretrained models (NT5) :new: